magento/devdocs/guides/v2.0/cloud/before/before-setup-env-install.md

 ![Click Access for list of URLs]({{ site.baseurl }}common/images/cloud-project-master-access.png){:width="297px"}

 With these steps completed, you should have:
-* Magento Enterprise Cloud Edition account and initial project setup and master branch
+* Magento Commerce account and initial project setup and master branch
 * A local workspace configured with installations of required software, Magento Cloud CLI, and Magento
 * SSH keys set up
 * The Magento file system owner configured